-DPMC is comprised of seven business units headed by the Chief Executive, Andrew Kibblewhite (from 25 June 2012).
+DPMC comprises six business units headed by the Chief Executive, Andrew Kibblewhite (from 25 June 2012).

-- Administers the New Zealand Royal Honours System and oversees the development of the Royal New Zealand Honours Lists; and
+- Administers the New Zealand Royal Honours System and oversees the development of the Royal New Zealand Honours Lists.

 - Acts as a channel of communication between the Governor-General and government, and has responsibility for the overall policy and administration of Government House.

-- Provides administrative and support services for the Governor-General to enable him to carry out the functions of the office; and
+- Provides administrative and support services for the Governor-General to enable him to carry out the functions of the office.

 - Maintains Government House and its grounds in Wellington, as well as the smaller Government House in Auckland.

-- Coordinates the advice coming in from different government departments, so the Prime Minister is given coherent and impartial advice; and
+- Coordinates the advice coming in from different government departments, so the Prime Minister is given coherent and impartial advice.

 - Contributes to policy development across the full range of government business, including coordinating the provision of advice across agencies.